swwilso1/file_sharing/README.md

-# Distributed Systems Engineering Assignment Solution
+# Distributed Systems Engineering Exercise

 ## Introduction

-This application exists to meet the requirements of the libp2p-file-sharing assignment.
+This application exists to meet the requirements of the libp2p-file-sharing exercise.

-The assignment requested the following things:
+The exercise requested the following things:

 - [x] A command line application that can be used to interactively share files over a local network.
 - [x] A user `A` can request available files from a peer `B`.